2015-fall-csuf-benblazak-cpsc-121/course-materials/meetings/meeting-04-2.md

 ## Administrative
 - Math salute!
+- Grade sheet
-- Plan for next week.
+- Plan for next week
 - Question: Quizzes little by little or save them up for the midterm?